chinaPancake/Flowers-watering-project/readme.md

 * Create new user with google
 * User Panel
 * * User can add / delete / update their flowers

+And please do not forget to water your plants